ant-tar/modxDashaMail/README.md

 | dmMergeParams | [optional] The merge tags of Mailchimp combined with the form fields.
 More details can be found in [API documentation](https://dashamail.ru/api_details/?method=lists.add_member).
 Empty by default. |

 ## Minishop2 order user subscription

+Package includes default snippet, it is responsible for user's consent subscription checkbox.
+Place it inside Minishop2 order form.
+Checkbox can be customized, see `tpl` default parameter or specify it directly.

+## Custom code subscription

 TBD